Posted by William Mullane | August 3, 2017

 The new Food Safety Modernization Act (FSMA) regulation requires every processing facility to have a trained resource person or “Preventive Controls Qualified Individual“ who has completed a specialized training course (such as this one) that was developed by the Food Safety Preventive Controls Alliance (FSPCA) and is recognized by the FDA.
 This person will oversee the implementation of the facility’s food safety plan and other key tasks.
 (See 21CFR117.180 (c) (1))

-Jeff Kronenberg, an Assistant Professor at the University of Idaho and Food Safety Specialist at TechHelp, is pleased to offer a One-Day FSPCA Blended Course as an alternative to our traditional 2.5 Day Course.
+This is a One-Day FSPCA Blended Course as an alternative to our traditional 2.5 Day Course.

 - Part 2: A One-Day Instructor Led Course.
 (TechHelp’s next Course takes place September 13 in Twin Falls)